Plastic Free

 Unit 4- Organizational Communication

-· Gain an understanding of Organizational communication.
+· To gain an understanding of Organizational communication.

 MINOR MA1/MB1: